 form for teaching and other inquiries.

-On the concert platform, Hugo has performed recitals at Wigmore Hall, SmorgasChord Festival, and the Aldeburgh Festival, and was an audience prize winner at the Somerset Song Prize.
-He has performed Bach
+On the concert platform, Hugo has performed a wide range of repertoire, including a programme of Schütz and Praetorius with Jonathan Cohen at Wigmore Hall.
+He has also appeared at the Aldeburgh Festival and the SmorgasChord Festival, and was an audience prize winner at the Somerset Song Prize.
+He has performed solos in various Bach Cantatas with the Orchestra of the Age of Enlightenment and appeared at the London Handel Festival.